How Much to Paint a Room in 2025?

 Q: What wall painting method is the best?

 A: There are three main approaches to painting; brushing, spraying, and rolling.
 Some prefer to use paint pads, however.
-A roller is generally the best method for painting a room but it can vary depending on the type of surfaces.
+A roller is generally the best method for painting walls and ceilings, along with a brush for cutting in.
+This can vary depending on the type of surfaces you are painting.

 If you intend to paint a room DIY, you should check if the manufacturer has any specific recommendations.
 If in doubt, consult a professional.